Air (2023 American film)

-Air is a 2023 American biographical sports drama film directed by Ben Affleck and written by Alex Convery.
-The film is based on true events about the origin of Air Jordan, a basketball shoeline, of which a Nike employee seeks to strike a business deal with rookie player Michael Jordan.
-It stars Matt Damon, Affleck, Jason Bateman, Marlon Wayans, Chris Messina, Chris Tucker, and Viola Davis.
+Air is a 2023 American biographical sports comedy-drama film directed by Ben Affleck and written by Alex Convery.
+It is based on true events about the origin of Air Jordan, a basketball shoeline, of which a Nike employee seeks to strike a business deal with rookie player Michael Jordan.
+The film stars Matt Damon, Affleck, Jason Bateman, Chris Messina, Matthew Maher, Marlon Wayans, Jay Mohr, Julius Tennon, Chris Tucker, and Viola Davis.

 The project was announced in April 2022 with Affleck set to direct, as well as star and produce alongside Damon with their newly formed production company Artists Equity.
 Principal photography took place between June and July 2022 with Affleck reuniting with his frequent collaborators cinematographer Robert Richardson and editor William Goldenberg.
-While Michael Jordan was not involved with the production, he did meet with Affleck, offering several suggestions, including the casting of Davis as his mother.
+Though Jordan was uninvolved with the production, he did meet with Affleck, offering several suggestions, including the casting of Davis as his mother.
 Originally set to premiere on the streaming service Amazon Prime Video, distributor Amazon Studios opted to release the film theatrically first after positive test screenings, making it the first Amazon title since Late Night (2019) to be released in theaters without also premiering on Prime Video.

 Air had its world premiere at South by Southwest on March 18, 2023, and was released theatrically in the United States on April 5.
 The film received positive reviews from critics and grossed $90 million worldwide.
 It received two nominations at the 81st Golden Globe Awards, including Best Motion Picture – Musical or Comedy.